 Shih Tzus are also spunky, outgoing, alert, playful, brave, fierce, and fun-loving.
 They love to make friends with adults, children, and other dogs.
 You can bet the Shih Tzu will run up to you when you open the door even if you’re a stranger!
 Just watch out for their protective nature of their fur parents!

 All-in-all, Shih Tzus are tiny little sweethearts who are well mannered when trained right.
 They require little grooming, are easy to train, and require little exercise to stay healthy.
 Shih Tzu’s will live approximately 13 years and won’t weigh any more than 16 lbs.
+The Shih Tzu makes a great parent breed for many mixes due to their laid back personality.

 Although tiny, the Chihuahua is a fierce, loyal breed that likes to make their presence known.
 Timid isn’t in their dictionary; they are well known for squaring up even the biggest dogs.
 Chihuahua’s know what they want and know how to get it.